The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: An approach exploiting the connection to wave equations with memory

 \section{An approach exploiting the connection to wave equations with memory}

-In this section we prove part a) of Theorem \ref{t:main}.
-In addition, we obtain some trace regularity results; for the precise formulation, see Proposition~\ref{p:trace-partial} and Remark~\ref{r:trace-partial}.
+In this section we prove part (a) of Theorem \ref{t:main}.
+Besides the interior regularity result we show a first boundary regularity result (both stated therein); the latter is highlighted as Proposition~\ref{p:trace-partial}.
+A sought-after improvement of the regularity of the boundary traces is briefly discussed in Remark~\ref{r:trace-partial}.

 The basis of our proofs is the connection between the MGT equation and a suitable integro-differential equation devised in \cite{bucci-pan-jee_2019}.
 The theory of Volterra equations (of the second kind) and the regularity theory for second-order wave equations provide the tools.
 Accordingly, for the reader's convenience we begin by considering the Cauchy-Dirichlet problem for second order wave equations: we recall the basic mathematical tools and notation, and the representation formula for its solutions that involves the cosine (and sine) operator, along with a few relevant regularity results.
 The intermediate Proposition~\ref{p:volterra} establishes and details the connection between the MGT equation with the said Volterra equation, and constitutes an essential prerequisite for the understanding of the subsequent analysis.
 See also Remark~\ref{r:on-volterra}.